davemackintosh/dav3.co/posts/fast-text-searching-in-javascript.md

 There are lots of papers on the Boyer-Moore family of algorithms but im going to write about the Boyer-Moore Horspool algorithm.
 It is a text searching algorithm with a low complexity and medium memory footprint.

+I built my own to

+* learn more about this _type_ of algorithm
+* Write a full test suite (which others don't have)
+* Fully type it with TypeScript

 It works by constructing a table of characters present within the search string and using that to actually *skip* checking a certain number of characters entirely.

 Your browser probably uses the Boyer-Moore algorithm every time you search in a web page.